Pressure Equipment Directive (EU)

-The Pressure Equipment Directive (PED) 2014/68/EU (formerly 97/23/EC) of the EU sets out the standards for the design and fabrication of pressure equipment ("pressure equipment" means steam boilers, pressure vessels, piping, safety valves and other components and assemblies subject to pressure loading) generally over one litre in volume and having a maximum pressure more than 0.5 bar gauge.
+The Pressure Equipment Directive (PED) 2014/68/EU (formerly 97/23/EC) of the EU sets out the standards for the design and fabrication of pressure equipment ("pressure equipment" means steam boilers, pressure vessels, piping, safety valves and other components and assemblies subject to pressure loading) generally over one liter in volume and having a maximum pressure more than 0.5 bar gauge.
 It also sets the administrative procedures requirements for the "conformity assessment" of pressure equipment, for the free placing on the European market without local legislative barriers.
 It has been mandatory throughout the EU since 30 May 2002, with 2014 revision fully effective as of 19 July 2016.
-The standards and regulations regarding pressure vessels and boiler safety are also very close to the US standards defined by the American Society of Mechanical Engineers (ASME).
+The standards and regulations regarding pressure vessels and boiler safety are also very close to the US standards, as described in the ASME BPVC, which is defined by the American Society of Mechanical Engineers (ASME).
 This enables most international inspection agencies to provide both verification and certification services to assess compliance to the different pressure equipment directives.
 From the pressure vessel manufactures PED does not generally require a prior manufacturing permit/certificate/stamp as ASME does.